 GOMZ "Ortagoz" 1:4,5 f=13,5 cm Review

-GOMZ "Ortagoz" 1:4,5 f=13,5 cm (russian name “ГОМЗ «Ортагоз» 1:4,5 f=13,5 см”) — one of the first Soviet lenses.
+GOMZ "Ortagoz" 1:4,5 f=13,5 cm (Russian name “ГОМЗ «Ортагоз» 1:4,5 f=13,5 см”) — one of the first Soviet lenses.
 Produced since the early 30s through the early 40s.
 For the "Fotokor №1" — the first Soviet serial camera with a film size 9x12 cm.

 Lens has Dialyte/Celor optical design, there are opinions that it is a copy of the Goerz Celor lens.
-Lens assembled in central shooter.
+Lens assembled in the central shooter.
 Aperture has 10 blades.

 I spent a little prevention — wash elements of a half-century dust and blackened ends. and blackened barrel inside, it had silver aluminum color.